 It has a large, thick, white border, with simple black text at the bottom to list his name and position.
 The reverse notes that ‘showing a friend that you care can prevent them from becoming involved with drugs.’

-Moving on to more recent releases, the 2020 Topps Definitive set has an SSP Strawberry card, which also comes with the addition of a relic and an on-card auto.
-It’s numbered to just 50 copies, and it’s already seeing considerable interest at auction.
+Moving on to more recent releases, the 2020 Topps Definitive set has an SSP Strawberry card, which also comes with a relic and an on-card auto.
+It’s numbered to just 50 copies and already seeing considerable interest at auction.

 As a 2020 card, prices are still reasonable, while it’ll be easier to find in gem mint condition.

 The next option is also from a 2020 Topps set.
-As an ‘Archival Autograph’, it’s no surprise to see that the on-card auto has been given pride of place in the middle of the card alongside a vintage image of the player.
+As an ‘Archival Autograph,’ it’s no surprise that the on-card auto has been given pride of place in the middle of the card alongside a vintage image of the player.

-It’s a strong landscape design, while it’s tough to find better-signed cards from Strawberry.
-There are 199 copies overall so it’s not rare by modern standards, but there is potential for a good ROI.
+It’s a robust landscape design, while finding better-signed cards from Strawberry is tough.
+There are 199 copies overall, so it’s not rare by modern standards, but there is potential for a good ROI.